 It seems the average parent of a school-age child has heard of “Love and Logic” by Dr. Jim and Dr. Charles Faye for middle school kids, but it can also be an excellent method to try with toddlers.
 And while a 2-year old may seem slightly young to employ logic, they can respond well to being given options, which is the whole premise of their book “Love and Logic Magic for Early Childhood: Practical Parenting from Birth to Six Years.”

 Another book I love for the toddler phase is Dr. Harvey Karp’s “Happiest Toddler on the Block.”
-In it, Karp states that toddlers are like a barbaric caveman with raw emotions and limited communication.
-He suggests that for parents to help aid toddlers through their wild emotions, they should communicate for them in a similar tone and level of emotion.
+In it, Karp states that toddlers are like barbaric cavemen with raw emotions and limited communication.
+He suggests that for parents to help aid toddlers through their big emotions, they should communicate for them in a similar tone and level of emotion.
 His method allows toddlers to feel like their parents understand them, which is supposed to help them back out of their tantrums!
 See the video sample HERE.
 And while you may feel like an idiot while trying this method out, I have to say my 2-year-old loves it!

 The bottom line, though, is that this “terrible two’s” phase will pass.
 Sooner than you think.
 Hang in there, mamas!
 You’ve got this!